 On March 4, 2020, the Company was awarded a grant ("Grant 1") from the Singapore EDB to support the co-development of a potential COVID-19 vaccine with the Duke-NUS Medical School.
-The Grant provides for up to \$\$14.0 million (approximately US\$10.0 million using the exchange rate at the time the grant contract was entered into) in grants to support the development of the vaccine.
+The Grant provides for up to \$\$14.0 million (approximately U\$\$10.0 million using the exchange rate at the time the grant contract was entered into) in grants to support the development of the vaccine.
 The Grant has been paid in full by the EDB as a result of the achievement of certain milestones related to the progress of the development of the vaccine, as set forth in the award agreement.
 The funds received have been recognized as contra research and development expense.
 The parties are in continued negotiations with respect to amendments of Grant 1.
 Currently, the Company is liable for certain expenses during the program and is also subject to certain conditions including the requirement to pay an agreed upon royalty rate to Duke-NUS on future net sales of the LUNAR-COV19 vaccine candidate developed with Duke-NUS in markets or jurisdictions outside of Singapore.
-For the three months ended March 31, 2021, the Company recognized \$1.3 million of contra expense for Grant 1.
-As of March 31, 2022 and December 31, 2021, no amount remained in accrued expenses.
+The Company did not recognize any contra expense related to Grant 1 for the three months ended June 30, 2022 or 2021.
+The Company did not recognized any contra expense for the six months ended June 30, 2022 and recognized \$1.3 million of contra expense for the six months ended June 30, 2021 related to Grant 1.
+As of June 30, 2022 and December 31, 2021, no amount remained in accrued expenses.